 Mediterranean Spinach Salad

-This Mediterranean Spinach Salad has garbanzos, tomatoes, radishes, and a lemony dressing with the flavors that make me swoon over Fattoush!
+This Mediterranean Spinach Salad has chickpeas, tomatoes, radishes, and a lemony dressing with the flavors that make me swoon over Fattoush!
 And I love the touch of Sumac Seasoning in this salad but it’s definitely optional if you don’t have Sumac and don’t want to buy it.

 This salad is a mixture of ingredients that are used all over the mediterranean, with some ingredients that are definitely middle eastern as well.
 And if you’re still not acquainted with the middle eastern spice called Sumac, this salad is a great opportunity to add it to your spice collection!
 But definitely the salad will be tasty without Sumac as well.

 What ingredients do you need for this salad:

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)